dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/equity.md

 1. Market-based valuation: what are other similar companies giving?
 Find a set of comparables and baseline off of that.
 2. Value-based valuation: what is the approximate value of the equity (today or on some future date)?
 Come up with an estimate and baseline off of that.

+The former is the right way to grant equity in the beginning.
+The equity has basically no value and there is NO formula for determining future value (if there was, Venture Capital wouldn't be a thing!).
+Following the 'market norms' is the only reasonable thing to do here.

+Once a company has lots of revenue ($10M+) and is growing predictably (meeting/beating forecats 4-6 quarters in a row), then transitioning to a 'value-based' recipe might make sense.

 ### Market-based valuation recipes
 TODO